jrash/chemmodlab/README.md

     #> $p_value
     #> [1] 1.00000000 0.62020172 0.04639319

-## 2. General model fitting and evaluations
+## 2. Generalized model fitting and evaluations

 -   `ModelTrain()` fits a series of classification or regression models to sets of descriptors and computes cross-validated measures of